Have you checked the reviews for Pai Chamomile & Rosehip Calming Day Cream?

 If it’s dealing with sensitive skin, YES it can.
 Here’s why:

-Key Ingredients In Pai Chamomile & Rosehip Calming Day Cream
+What’s In Pai Chamomile & Rosehip Calming Day Cream?

 The bulk of Pai Chamomile & Rosehip Calming Day Cream is made up of sweet almond oil, jojoba oil and thistle oil.
 They all work by creating a barrier on the skin that prevents moisture loss, keeping skin hydrated for longer.